andrewt0301/hse-acos-course/docs/part1ca/11_Exceptions/lecture.md

 Interrupts are exceptions that come from external devices such as I/O devices.
 These events can be handled.
 To do this, an interrupt must be enabled in the device and a corresponding bit must be set in `uie`.
-See the examples to larn how this works.
+See the examples to learn how this works.

 #### Tasks